Sterile Processing and Distribution Certificate Program Information

 How do I apply for Admission to the Sterile Processing and Distribution Program?

-Students can register for course SGT 100 if they score in the 12th percentile or better in all sections of the PSB-HOA Exam.
 All students who register for SGT 100 must attend an information session and/or meet with the program director before the start of the actual ECC semester, in order to begin to learn strategies to be successful in the program.

 The state of Illinois requires Health Professions students have a social security number for a required background check at the start of the program.
-Students will also need to complete several other requirements, such as a drug test, providing current proof of immunizations, and medical form to be able to attend class and clinical.
+Students will also need to complete several other requirements, such as a drug test, providing current proof of immunizations, and a medical form to be able to attend class and clinical.
 After you register for SGT 100, the ECC Health Professions office will send an email with information about these requirements.

 What's the difference between a Central Service Tech and a Sterile Processing Tech?